realm/realm-java/examples/objectServerActivityTrackerExample/README.md

 * Realm Java

-For the UI parts the project uses package-by-feature instead of package-by-layer, so e.g. everything related to the Excursion selection screen should be in the `io.realm.examples.objectserver.advanced.ui.excursionlist` package.
+For the UI parts the project uses package-by-feature instead of package-by-layer, so e.g. everything related to the Excursion selection screen should be in the `io.realm.examples.objectserver.activitytracker.ui.excursionlist` package.

 The project uses an MVVM architecture.
 All logic related to controlling the UI should be in the